Naoghuman/articles/Overview Naoghuman's JavaFX projects/Overview-Naoghuman's-JavaFX-projects.md

   and `games` from me where I used the libraries from the sections `Tier 1: Core Libraries` and `Tier 2: Extended Libraries`.

-_Image:_ Overview Naoghuman's JavaFX projects in GitHub
+_Image:_ Overview Naoghuman's JavaFX projects
-![overview-naoghumans-javafx-projects-in-github-v1.png][overview-naoghumans-javafx-projects-in-github-v1]
+![overview-naoghumans-javafx-projects-v1.png][overview-naoghumans-javafx-projects-v1]

 > __Hint__
 > Every entry in every `Tier` have following subsections: Description, Examples,